Competitions and Discussions

 Preparing a JPG file for PI Competition

-Members submit one image in a Projected Image Competition.
+Members may submit one image in a Projected Image Competition.

-• Maximum image dimensions are 1920 pixels (width) and 1080 pixels (height).
+- Maximum image dimensions are 1920 pixels (width) and 1080 pixels (height).
 The image's PPI can be set to any value.

-• Click here for details about new rules regarding AI-generated content.
+- Click here for details about new rules regarding AI-generated content.

-• Images may be in color or black and white.
+- Images may be in color or black and white.
+Image color space should be sRGB.

-• Images with a vertical (portrait) orientation may be entered.
+- Images with a vertical (portrait) orientation may be entered.
 A vertical image will have a smaller width (for example, 720 px wide by 1080 px high).
 The projector will automatically center the image.

-• Image files must be named in the following format:
+- Image files must be named in the following format:

-There is a handy guide for uploading your images for competitions, slideshows, critiques, and any other projected image event.
+Note: There is a handy guide for uploading your images for competitions, slideshows, critiques, and any other projected image event.
 The guide includes specific instructions for Lightroom Classic, Photoshop, Topaz Studio 2, ON1, PaintShop Pro, and Photos and Preview for macOS.
 Click here to call up the image uploading guide (a PDF).

 Projected Image Discussions and How To Submit

-On PI discussion night, submitted images will be projected and discussed.
+On PI discussion night, submitted images will be shown and discussed.
 A facilitator/moderator guides the group discussion with the goal of exploring each image in a positive, constructive, respectful manner in a non-competitive environment.
 Images are not be "judged" or scored.
 See the club calendar for PI discussion dates.

 Entries must be submitted online in advance of the meeting.
-Please see the Club Calendar for specific dates.
+Please see the Club Calendar for specific due dates.

 Members may submit one image on Discussion Night.